sinka97/sinka97/README.md

 I am a Data Engineer, and a recent graudate of Singapore Management University's School of Computing & Information Systems 👨🏻‍💻 my interest is in Data Engineering while I also like to dabble in a little bit of Public Policy research.
 I am passionate about technologies that enable public private data sharing, as they are tools we can use to combat information asymmetry.

+Check out my personal website to find out more about me or my personal projects [https://sinka97.com](https://sinka97.com)

 ## Find me on other socials at

-- [About-Sin](http://www.sinka97.com), my personal site!
-Feel free to check out some of my personal projects which are deployed throuhg the "Other Works" tab on the site.
 - [Email](yourssincerelysin@outlook.com), if you wish to reach me to discuss about a project!📫
 - [LinkedIn](https://www.linkedin.com/in/sinka97/), feel free to connect with me! 💼
+- [About-Sin](https://sinka97.com), my personal site!
+Feel free to check out some of my personal projects which are deployed throuhg the "Other Works" tab on the site.

 ## Languages & Technologies I am familiar with